marcosblandim/setup-liferay-script/README.md

 Script for setting up a Liferay Portal

 ## What it does?
-1. downloads Liferay bundle with the following command
+1. downloads Liferay bundle (if it doesn's exists yet) with the following command
 ```shell
 blade gw initBundle
 ```
-2. gets properties file from the selected environment, sets liferay.home and database url name properties and inserts it inside `bundles`
+2. gets the properties from the selected environment, sets liferay.home and database url name properties and inserts it in a `portal-ext.properties` file inside `bundles`

 ## Requirements
 - python 3